MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/ilogger.md

 **Viewing ILogger Telemetry**

-In the Azure Portal:
+In the Azure portal:

-1. Go to the Azure Portal and access your Application Insights resource.
+1. Go to the Azure portal and access your Application Insights resource.
-1. Click on the "Logs" section inside Application Insights.
+1. Click on the **Logs** section inside Application Insights.
 1. Use Kusto Query Language (KQL) to query ILogger messages, usually stored in the `traces` table.
     Example Query: `traces | where message contains "YourSearchTerm"`.
 1. Refine your queries to filter ILogger data by severity, time range, or specific message content.